openvinotoolkit/openvino_notebooks/notebooks/113-image-classification-quantization/README.md

 Image classification model mobilenet-v2, using the [Post-Training Optimization Tool API](https://docs.openvinotoolkit.org/latest/pot_compression_api_README.html) (part of [OpenVINO](https://docs.openvinotoolkit.org/)).
-We will use [mobilenet-v2](https://pytorch.org/vision/stable/_modules/torchvision/models/mobilenetv2.html) and ImageNet-tiny dataset.
+We will use [mobilenet-v2](https://pytorch.org/vision/stable/_modules/torchvision/models/mobilenetv2.html) and Cifar10 dataset.
 The code of the tutorial is designed to be extendable to custom models and datasets.
 It consists of the following steps: